ilchen/cryptopals/index.md

 The only deviation from the book is that I use fewer than 256 bits for `q`, which obviously weakens the group.
-Unfortunately Pollard's kangaroo algorithm doesn't lend itself to parallelisation so choosing `q` to be much larger than 42 bits makes the attack impracticle.
+Unfortunately Pollard's kangaroo algorithm doesn't lend itself to parallelisation so choosing `q` to be much larger than 42 bits makes the attack impractical.
 E.g. with a 42-bit q the attack takes on the order of 20 minutes on my MacBook Pro.

 To make the attack more realistic I establish only one session to Bob to find `b mod r`, where `r` is one factor of `N`.
 This no longer assumes that Bob uses the same private key across all new sessions with Alice.
 The attack thus works